-The procedure is invasive, as it involves the insertion of electrodes into the epidural space in the spine.
+The procedure is invasive, as it involves the insertion of electrodes close to the spinal cord.
 These are connected to a battery powered device which is implanted under the skin and controlled externally by remote control.
-The device delivers electronic signals which, it is hoped, will interrupt the pain signals to the brain.
+These devices delivers electronic signals which, it is hoped, will interrupt the pain signals to the brain.

 Whilst medical trials are outside of the scope of their claims, several of our clients have been selected to take part in medical trials, sometimes with encouraging results.

 Please monitor our Blog where we frequently highlight new medical trials seeking participants.

 Who are we?

 We are leading specialist CRPS Solicitors.
 If you believe that your current solicitor lacks a thorough understanding of CRPS, or are otherwise unhappy with the conduct of your claim, please do not hesitate to contact us.
 You will speak direct to one of our specialist CRPS Solicitors and all calls are treated in the strictest confidence.
 Many clients say that picking up the phone to us was the best decision they ever made.